Leapo/ScreenRotationTray/README.md

 <b>Modern Prompt:</b><br>
 Changes the look of the GUI accessed by left-clicking the tray icon.
-* Checked (Default): Modern (default) is themed to match Windows 10.
+* Checked (Default): Fully themed GUI, built to match Windows 10's user interface.
-* Unchecked: Classic is a simple un-themed menu.
+* Unchecked: Reverts to an un-themed context menu.

 <b>Animations:</b><br>
 Enable or disable animations (May be useful on slower systems).